hannah-hole/hannah-hole.github.io/docs/_posts/2021-01-09-Python-to-build-folium-interactive-map.md

     income_data_region.columns = income_data_region.columns.astype(str) #convert all columns names to strings which will cause less formatting issues when joining income_data = pd.concat([income_data, income_data_region]) #add datasets together
 ```
-# Step 3: Merge the datasets and split the Local Authorities into income deciles
+# Step 3: Merge the datasets and split the Local Authorities into income deciles <a name="step3"></a>
 We merge the co-ordinates data with the income data so we work with just one data set throughout the rest of the steps.
 We will join the income and co-ordinates data by Local Authority Code.
 We also need to clean the data a bit.

 ```python